 .
 The disease primarily affects the chicken's upper respiratory tract, specifically the nasal passages and sinuses.
 IC occurs in chickens worldwide, with cases reported in North and South America, Africa, and Europe.

-There are many diagnostic tests available for detection of IC.
+There are many diagnostic laboratory tests available for detection of infectious coryza.
 Diagnosis is confirmed through isolation of the bacteria, which can be accomplished through necropsy, polymerase chain reaction (PCR) testing, direct isolation, and hemagglutination inhibition (HI) testing.

 - Direct isolation: For direct isolation, the pathogen can be isolated from sterile cotton swabs obtained from the infraorbital sinus, trachea, and air sac.
 To be an effective form of diagnosis, the pathogen must be isolated during the acute stage of infection (1 to 7 days of the incubation period).